aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 - Other browsers
 - TLS session resumption
-- Browser cache for certificates ... we've seen this a bit with Repeat View but I have no details on how large this cache is and how browsers decide when to use a cert from cache or not
+- Browser cache for certificates ... we've seen this a bit with Repeat View but I have no details on how large this cache is and how browsers decide when to use a certificate from cache or not
 - CRL is just for intermediate certs
 - Certificate size and initcwnd